Pay for chores? Not pay for chores?

 I have loved this system.
 It is self-motivating.
 It has natural consequences built into it.
 Not only that, but it mimics a real work environment where you have certain responsibilities that need to be done within a certain timeframe.
 Some jobs require that you punch a timecard.
 If you forget…you don’t get paid.

 Once paid, our boys manage their money just like a paycheck.
 They do the 10-10-80 thing…10% to God, 10% to savings, 80% spending.
 That’s why I always pay them in $1 bills so it’s easy for them to divide and manage intentionally.
-When they hit the teen years, we have them “manage” even more intentionally with a financial notebook we created.
-You can download the notebook for free on my website here.
+When they hit the teen years, we have them “manage” even more intentionally.
+For more resources, check out my book Got Teens?: Time-Tested Answers for Moms of Teens and Tweens.

 What about you?
 How do you handle the chore/no chore/allowance/no allowance thing?